Cyberlorians/Articles/AADAssessment.md

 *Verifying Data*
 1. After the ST has been kicked off.
 The C:\Assessment folder will being to populate with a numerical folder.
 Once this beings, look at the Log Anayltics Workspace and start to verify that data is flowing.
+2. Once confirmed, you will see data trickle in over the next few hours and the assessment begin to populate in ServicesHub.